-After coming out with flying colors in Civil Services Examination (CSE) — Prelims, students indeed do not have enough time to celebrate the triumph, as the bigger challenge stands out of the examination hall waiting for them, i.e., Main Exam.
-This examination is ultimately takes aspirants to the next level, nearer to their dream job.
-Where, the final stage and interview is unpredictable, Mains Exam is still predictable as students have fair idea about the syllabus and examination pattern.
+After coming out with flying colors in Civil Services Examination (CSE) — Prelims, students indeed do not have enough time to celebrate the triumph, as the bigger challenge stands out of the examination hall waiting for them, i.e., the Main Exam.
+This examination ultimately takes aspirants to the next level, nearer to their dream job.
+Where the final stage and interviews are unpredictable, Mains Exam is still predictable as students have a fair idea about the syllabus and examination pattern.

 Here is how students should move ahead and prepare well for the Mains Exam:

 UPSC is looking for the leaders, the future officers of our nation.
 UPSC needs candidates with the following traits:

 Click here to enroll in Chanakya’s Main Test Series

 - The one who is empathetic and loves the nation